 - Drag and drop the Priority Name field under the Pivot On section.
-The Pivot conditions to evaluate window is displayed.
+The Pivot conditions to evaluate the window is displayed.

 In the above image, a column named High Priority CTAs in the Output table has been created, this keeps a count of all High Priority CTAs.
 In the Condition section, the Pivot table evaluates all CTAs whose Priority is equal to High.
-In the Operation section, the Pivot table counts the number of Ids for high Priority section.
-Id field is unique for every CTA.
-Hence, Id field is used to get accurate values.
+In the Operation section, the Pivot table counts the number of Ids for the high Priority section.
+The id field is unique for every CTA.
+Hence, the Id field is used to get accurate values.
 In the Output section, you must provide a name.
 This name is displayed in the final Pivot Output table.

 - You can similarly create another two columns for Medium and Low priorities.
 You must click + ADD, to add more rows.

 - Drag and drop Account Name and Call To Action Name fields to the GroupBy section.

 Now all the CTAs (High, Medium, and Low) are Grouped in line with Account Name and CTA Name fields.
 The final output table will have five columns.
 Account Name and Call to Action Name (because they are used in group by clause), and three columns for Priorities, used in Pivot table.